loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/Operations-ScrollElement.rst

 .. java:method:: public WebElement downUntilElementIsPresent(Path expectedElement)
    :outertype: Operations.ScrollElement

-   Scroll down until the virtualized DOM contains the expect element.
+   Scroll down until the DOM contains the expected element.
 Using 40 pixels steps, until the end of the table

    :param expectedElement: - the element we are looking for
    :return: the WebElement or throws an exception of not found